13 Best Holiday Books to Read in 2022

 4. Jane Eyre

 The first half of November, December, and January have passed in a blink of an eye.
-In Gateshead, Christmas and New Year’s Day are usually celebrated with joy, exchanging gifts, holding Christmas dinners, and evening parties.
+In Gateshead, Christmas and New Year’s Day are usually celebrated with joy, exchanging gifts, and holding Christmas dinners, and evening parties.

 Then listen to the sound of piano and harp playing downstairs, the footsteps of the housekeeper and servants, the clinking of cups and plates when serving snacks, and the intermittent conversations when the living room door opens and closes.
 Tired.
 I will leave the stairs and walk into the lonely nursery room.
 Although there is also a little sadness there, I am not uncomfortable.